Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 6. list of all read counts in the same order as the insertion list

 This file can be useful when not only the number of insertions is important, but also the distribution of the insertions within the genes.
+Similarily as the [pergene.txt and peresential.txt file](#pergenetxt-peressentialtxt), to suppress noise the insertion with the highest read count in a gene is removed from that gene.

 Example of pergene_insertions.txt file: